Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

     Note that if no mode is configured, the standalone mode is used.

-By default, Taipy executes each _job_ one-by-one, in a synchronous manner.
+By default, Taipy executes each `Job^` one-by-one, in a synchronous manner.
 You can ensure this behavior with:

 === "Python configuration"